AmitFikler/Amit-Fikler-25-04-2022/README.md

 # Weather App 🌤️🌤️

-Simple, responsive, web app in react that shows the weather of some city. 🌎
+Simple, responsive, web app in react that shows the weather of any city. 🌎
-The user able to search for a city and save it to his favorites. ⭐
+The user is able to search for a city and save it to his favorites. ⭐

 ## API 💿